numToStr/react-intro/slides.md

 ##

 Passing props can become inconvenient if many components need the same information e.g., global theme.
-Context lets the parent component make some information available to any of its child component.
+Context lets the parent component make some information available to any of its child components.

 ```js {all} {maxHeight:'340px'}
 // file://src/theme.jsx